EU calls for 'firm' Belarus border control by Poland

 "Orderly, firm border management in full respect of European asylum law and migrants' fundamental rights is the only effective and humane way to manage this situation," it added.

-Grupy Granica said it has "plentiful visual documentation" and other materials to substantiate its allegations.
+Grupa Granica said it has "plentiful visual documentation" and other materials to substantiate its allegations.

-The NGO's Łoboda also noted that Poland has welcomed over 1 million refugees from Ukraine since Russia invaded in February.
+Łoboda also noted that Poland has welcomed over 1 million refugees from Ukraine since Russia invaded in February.

 "This could be a beautiful example for how Polish society can welcome migrants, but the Polish government hasn't changed its strategy when it comes to the Belarus border," she said.

 Most people coming via Belarus were "not authentic refugees", like the Ukrainians fleeing war, the Border Guard's Michalska said.
+"They are economic migrants," she added.